HistoricBridges.org Menu:

 View The Original Patent For The Lenticular Truss

 This eight panel structure was built by the Corrugated Metal Company, which later became the Berlin Iron Bridge Company.
 These companies are known for bridges such as the Pierceville Bridge, a patented type of truss known today as the lenticular truss.
 These bridges feature a beautiful and distinctive shape to them that is unique enough that they can be considered among the rarest types of bridges remaining in the country.
 The preservation of each surviving lenticular truss bridge is absolutely essential.
-This particular example has been closed to traffic, and as such its fate may be in question.
-Every effort must be made to ensure that this bridge remains for future generations.
 Having been built by the Corrugated Metal Company, this is among the earliest examples of a lenticular through truss.
 It is also remarkably complete, with very few alterations.
 This is also one of the only bridges where the Historic Bridge Inventory itself strongly advocates for the preservation of the bridge.
+Be sure to review the HAER page for this bridge as it contains drawings and data pages that provide an informative historical narrative for this structure.

 Pierceville Bridge